hymnsrepo/hymnsrepo-site/_hymns/i-dare-not-sing.md

 ---
-title: "I dare not sing of Jesus' pain and anguish"
+title: I dare not sing of Jesus' pain and anguish
+subtitle: Aniceto Nazareth
 ---

 I dare not sing of Jesus' pain and anguish,